emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 After PCC receives orders from retailer,
 PCC prepares (picks) orders and retailer picks them from PCC's warehouse.
-PCC and retailer has a 99% service level agreement which is at least 99 of 100 orders should be satisfied within 7 days.
+PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
 Therefore, PCC carries safety stock to be able to meet retailers service level requirement.